-DIVI 3259--Special Topics in World Religions (hrs. as specified when course is offered).
-Study of a relevant topic not otherwise covered in the curriculum.
+DIVI 3259 - Special Topics in World Religions (hrs. as specified when course is offered).

-DIVI 3260--World Religions Practicum (hrs. as specified when course is offered).
+DIVI 3260 - World Religions Practicum (hrs. as specified when course is offered).

 A field-based study of non-Christian religions and their relationship to church and community.
+P/F grading.

-DIVI 3261--American Sectarian Groups Practicum (hrs. as specified)
+DIVI 3261 - American Sectarian Groups Practicum (hrs. as specified)

 A field-based study of religious groups originating in the United States and their relationship to church and community.
+P/F grading.

-DIVI 3270--Missions Practicum (2 hrs.)
+DIVI 3270 - Missions Practicum (2 hrs.)